m4cbeth/mobile_dice_game/writing/game_design_doc_dice_card_game.md

 	and trying to be funny?

+# Credits
+I just had what is a really good idea and good goal to work towards.
+Having a end state that player can get to.
+And a good credits thing.
+Found the music.
+Would love to pay credit to everyone that did everything before me.
+And make it animated and like good movie or pixar credits.

+Knights and wolves by this guy.
+	Slimes and this from same guy

+Music by
+	Sound effects by
+	Explosions by
+	Dice sheet from this guy.
+Hearts from here.

+Creative Director: ChatGPT
+Cheif Technology Officer and Game Director: Claude Ai Game Designer and Lead Writer: macbeth v entropy Additional Research and Moral Support: Gemini hahahahahahahahahaha
+Each coukld have a screen shot; gemini saying its' ok bro claude helping with code and game desing but funny chat being creative but funny (either real or fabricated works for me haha)

 I want to talk about IE. Not internet explorer.
 But rather, "id es" (i.e. "i.e." i.e. "id es")